-Drachman Montessori: Increase scope of program through professional development
+Drachman Montessori: increase scope of program

 - Drachman will improve the professional development opportunities for all staff.
-Teachers in 2014-15 will have access to additional training via on-line and in partnership with local Montessori schools and organizations.
-Continue aggressive outreach and recruitment - Drachman will remain a K-6 configuration
+Teachers in 2014-15 will have access to additional training via on-line and in partnership with local Montessori schools.
+Drachman will return to a pre-K- 5 configuration in 2015-16.
+They will use 2014-15 to plan for this configuration change. - Continue aggressive outreach and recruitment - Drachman will phase out 6th grade in 2014-15 and will return to a PreK-5th configuration in 2015-16